 - Reducing activity - any particular activity causing the heel pain, especially any sports activity, should be stopped or reduced to allow the inflammation to resolve.
 This is usually only needed for a few weeks.
 Immobilising the lower leg and ankle in a plaster cast is occasionally needed if the pain is very severe but this is rarely needed.

 - Supporting the heel - temporary shoe inserts or orthotic devices may provide support for the heel.
 It may be helpful to obtain advice about heel supports from a GP, pharmacist or podiatrist.
 A podiatrist is a person who is qualified to diagnose and treat foot disorders.

-- Physiotherapy and exercises - suitable excercises may include stretching the calf muscle (gastrocnemius).
+- Physiotherapy and exercises - suitable exercises may include stretching and strengthening the calf muscle (gastrocnemius) and tendon.